Voice-to-Text Accuracy in Clinical Encounters

 - Therapy outcomes: Missing key phrases in psychotherapy sessions can distort treatment progress.

 - Insurance reimbursement: Payers require structured notes (such as SOAP or progress notes) to justify coverage.
-Errors can delay or deny claims.

 - Legal protection: Clear, accurate records are crucial for malpractice defense and compliance audits.